deco-sites/recommender/README.md

 A plugable section to your web commerce to boost your sales!

-1º lugar na 4ª edição do deco hackathon 🥇
+1st place in the 4th edition of the deco hackathon 🥇